This post may include affiliate links; see our disclosure policy.

 Ways to serve baked falafel

 There are so many fun ways to eat baked falafel!
-We make Classic Falafel on special occasions, but this baked version is more of an everyday style recipe.
+We make classic falafel on special occasions, but this baked version is more of an everyday style recipe.
 Here are a few ideas for how to serve it:

-Vegetarian, vegan, plant-based, dairy-free and gluten-free.
+This easy baked falafel recipe is vegetarian, vegan, plant-based, dairy-free and gluten-free.

 Save this recipe!